What is Quality? Quality is the degree to which a commodity meets the requirements of the customer at the start of its life. (ISO 9000)

 ISO 9001 is not the answer to the question, What is Quality?
 You can’t use ISO 9001 to design the processes that create and embed quality and reliability into your products and services.
 To design and build the company processes that actually put quality into your goods, products and services needs business process design techniques and tools.

-A powerful methodology to ensure work quality control and work quality assurance is the Accuracy Controlled Enterprise.
+A powerful methodology to ensure work quality control and work quality assurance is the Accuracy Controlled Enterprise (ACE).
 You can read how ACE delivers work quality control (QC) and quality assurance (QA) by following the link to the webpage.

 If work QC/QA is important to you, a comprehensive manual on writing standard operating procedures (SOP) using the Accuracy Controlled Enterprise (ACE) approach for designing business processes that ensure outstanding work quality results is now available.
 You can read information about the method and the manual at the online store webpage: Write SOPs with Accuracy Controlled Enterprise 3T (Target Tolerance Test) method.